Ubuntufanboy/auto-video-maker/README.md

 # auto-video-maker

+## This is outdated!
+Check out Dolphin for an updated version

 This app takes audio from a video off of YouTube and uses an image to make a video that can upload to `youtube`.

 ## Installation